imvishalvyas/cert-manager-nginx-ingress/README.md

 curl https://example.com
 ```

-At this point, We have successfully configured HTTPS using a Let's Encrypt certificate for our Nginx Ingress.
+We have successfully configured HTTPS using a Let's Encrypt certificate for our Nginx Ingress.